 The early-round RB versus WR debate is raging within the fantasy football community.
 I'm going to outline some statistics that suggest a trend is developing in favor of wide receiver.
 The statistics will also suggest that wide receivers are more reliable 1st and 2nd round picks.
 Regardless, once the draft starts you must remain flexible and ready to deploy various draft strategies.
 So should I draft a wide receiver or running back in the first or second round of the fantasy football draft?
 Let's try to figure this out together and come up with a game plan that will work in most situations.

 Starting with the end in mind, I'd like to examine a recent draft conducted by a group of fantasy aficionados.
 As fate would have it, the draft was very WR heavy in the early rounds.
-While I'm not one to jump on the zero running back strategy, I do like WR in the first two rounds this year.
+While I'm not one to jump on the zero running back strategy, I will draft a top tier WR if all of the top tier RB have already been drafted.
 Some of these guys gorged themselves with wide receiver which opened up some extremely favorable picks at running back deep into the middle rounds.
-Take a look at the fifth position, here Eisenberg went with back to back WR.
-This is pretty much where I stand in 2016.
-I don't agree with his conservative pick (Anquan Boldin) in round 12.
-Yes, Boldin's floor is established, but at his age the ceiling is low; draft for ceiling, not for floor.
+This tells you to pay attention to which positions are getting "over drafted" and adjust your strategy accordingly.
+Once the top tier has been drafted do not follow the herd because there isn't any value in that, the studs are gone!
+As you enter the later round remember to draft for ceiling, not for floor.

 Looking at the Numbers